Kdauda-lab/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 0-isupper - A function that checks for upper character 1-isdigit - a function that checks for a digit 0 through 9.
-2-mul- A function that multiplies two integers
+2-mul- A function that multiplies two integers 3-print_numbers- A function that prints the numbers, from 0 to 9, followed by a new line.